jomendez/img2pdf_python/README.md

 # img2pdf

 This script will convert all the images (jpg) from a given directory to a pdf file.

-This is specially useful to create sliders (like instagram slider) for Linkedin posts
+This is specially useful to create sliders (like instagram slider) for Linkedin posts.

-## Example
+## Example:

 ![example](https://github.com/jomendez/img2pdf_python/raw/master/img2pdf.gif)

-## Install dependencies
+## Install dependencies:

 ```
 pip install -r requirements.txt #(Python 2)